Training

 Rollout

-Rollout training is when the model is iterated within the training process, producing forecasts for many future time steps.
-The loss is calculated on every step in the rollout period and averaged, and gradients backprogogated through the iteration process.
+Rollout training is when the model is iterated within the training process, producing forecasts for many future time steps from its own predictions.
+The loss is calculated on every step in the rollout period and averaged, and gradients flow through the whole forecast chain when backward is called.

-Rollout training has been shown to improve stability for long
+Training with rollout has been shown to improve stability in long

-auto-regressive inference runs, by making the training objective is
+autoregressive inference runs, because the training objective more closely

 In most cases, in the first stage of training, the model is trained for

-many epochs to perdict only one step (i.e. rollout.max = 1).
+many epochs to predict only one step (i.e. rollout.max = 1).
 Once this

 is completed, there is a second stage of training, which uses rollout